Insurance write-off categories explained: what are Cat N and Cat S cars?

-New insurance write-off categories were introduced in October 2017, with Cat N and Cat S classifications replacing the old Cat C and Cat D groupings.
-But what’s changed aside from the names, and do the same caveats about buying a written-off car still apply?
+New insurance write-off categories were introduced in October 2017, with Cat N and Cat S classifications replacing the former groupings, Cat C and Cat D. But what has changed aside from the names, and do the same caveats about buying a written-off car still apply?

 The new categories were introduced to better reflect the increasing complexity involved in repairing modern cars, but it’s worth pointing out cars classified as Cat or Cat D won’t be reassessed, so there are plenty of these cars for sale on the second-hand market.

 When a car is involved in an insurance claim following an accident, or is damaged as a result of fire, flood or during a theft, its insurance company will assess it to judge if it’s worth repairing.
 In so doing, they will assign it a category, which determines how it should be viewed, and how it must be treated, in the future.

 What is Cat S and Cat N damage?

 A Cat S car is one which has sustained structural damage during a crash – think items such as chassis and suspension.
 While the car can safely be repaired and put back on the road, Cat S cars must be re-registered with the DVLA before being put back on the road.

 Cat N classification encompasses all non-structural damage, such as lights, infotainment and heated seats.
 As with Cat S cars, Cat N vehicles can be put back on the road, however, unlike Cat S cars, there is no need to re-register it with the DVLA – though you will still need to inform them your car has been written-off.